Intro to HCAI

 Who should use HCAI?

-Every Ontario health care business (and every associated health care provider) that directly submits OCF-18s, -21s and -23s to insurers in Ontario must do so only through HCAI.
+Every Ontario health care business (and every associated health care provider) that directly submits OCF-18s, -21s,-23s, and the Form 1 to insurers in Ontario must do so only through HCAI.

 Every Insurer that writes auto insurance in Ontario is required to enroll with HCAI and comply with regulations and guidelines related to the HCAI system.